Understanding Health Care Proxies

 For Help With A Living Will Or Health Care Proxy, Contact Us

 At Connors and Sullivan Attorneys at Law, PLLC, we are pleased to provide a wide range of elder law services, including health care proxies.
 Our law offices are located in Brooklyn, Queens and midtown Manhattan, and we are pleased to assist clients throughout New York City’s five boroughs.
-To schedule a complimentary initial consultation at our Brooklyn law office, call 718-414-6209 or 212-235-1339 or contact us by email.
+To schedule a complimentary initial consultation at our Brooklyn law office, call 718-414-6209 or contact us by email.